-The course consists of 3 hours of lectures per week, a 1-hour tutorial per fortnight, and a 3-hour laboratory session each fortnight.
-The lectures begin in Week 1, and the Labs and Tutorials in Week 2.
+The course consists of 4 hours of lectures, a 1-hour tutorial, and a 3-hour laboratory session per week (see laboratory schedule).
+The lectures begin in Week 1, the Tutorials in Week 2, and the Labs in Week 4.